Bobby Brown (wide receiver)

-Braynard Ontawyn Brown (born March 26, 1977) is an American former professional football wide receiver who played one season with the Cleveland Browns of the National Football League (NFL).
-He played college football at the University of Notre Dame.
+Braynard Ontawyn Brown (born March 26, 1977) is an American former professional football player who was a wide receiver for one season with the Cleveland Browns of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.

 Early life

 Braynard Ontawyn Brown was born March 26, 1977, in Fort Lauderdale, Florida.
 He attended St. Thomas Aquinas High School in Fort Lauderdale, Florida.

 College career

 Brown was a member of the Notre Dame Fighting Irish of the University of Notre Dame from 1995 to 1999.
 He was redshirted in 1995.
 He caught two passes for 84 yards in 1996, 45 passes for 543 yards and six touchdowns in 1997, 13 passes for 286 yards and one touchdown in 1998, and 36 passes for 608 yards and five touchdowns in 1999.
 He also participated in track at Notre Dame.
 He graduated with a triple major in government, sociology and computer application with a minor in African-American studies.